 - how you going to pay for it.

 Those five basic components need be in there but there’s lots of room to tailor the sophistication level, up or down depending on a system so it can be done in the very small level.

 It’s start simple, isn’t it?
 That’s the key.

-And there is people like that in communities right across the world, particularly across the US, who are putting their time into making their communities a better place.
+And there are people like that in communities right across the world, particularly across the US, who are putting their time into making their communities a better place.
 And for all the negativity that’s happening in the world that’s a good new story.
 I like hearing them.